Editor- Philippa Simmonds

 Mia is from the UK.
 She studied biochemistry for her bachelors degree but found working in a lab boring and wanted to do something more related to people.
 Since starting a Masters in Global Health in Copenhagen, she has become interested in non-communicable diseases and more generally targeting health services to under-served communities.
 In her spare time, Mia enjoys cooking, reading books and drinking wine.

 Finja comes from Germany and has studied Media Science and Sociology in her bachelors.
-At the moment she works as a student assistant at Novo Nordisk in the section of Global Access to Care.
-In her studies she is mostly interested in ways to decrease the burden of non-communicable diseases and reducing health inequities.
-Otherwise, Finja enjoys yoga, good food, spending time with friends and learning about different ways of making daily life more sustainable.
+She currently works as a student assistant at Novo Nordisk in the section of Global Access to Care.
+In her studies she is mostly interested in ways to decrease the burden of non-communicable diseases and reduce health inequities.
+Otherwise, Finja enjoys yoga, good food, spending time with friends and learning about ways to make daily life more sustainable.

 Social media coordinator- Kevin Antunes Lopes